Ryan O’Meara – About Me

 In November of 2005, on a dreadful Saturday afternoon, Jackson died.
 I was the last person he saw.
 He didn’t suffer and he didn’t even leave me having to make that traumatic life of death decision of having to have a loved pet put to sleep.
 He woke up in the morning his usual self, a lively – albeit more pedestrian – 13 year old Labrador.
 By six o’clock in the evening, he was gone.
 As long as I’m alive, no person could ever have the impact on shaping my life as much as that dog did.

-In 2007 I launched a website by the name of DogsBlog.com.
+In 2007 I launched a website by the name of dogsblog.com.
 The aim was simple.
 To try and help get more homeless dogs out of the UK animal welfare shelters and into new, loving, permanent homes.
-By April of 2008 over 1700 dogs had found new owners as a result of DogsBlog.com and in 2011 that number has gone over 15,000 dogs who have found new homes thanks to the site.
+By April of 2008 over 1700 dogs had found new owners as a result of DogsBlog.com and in 2017 that number has grown to an amazing 46,000 dogs who have found new homes thanks to the site.
 If just one of those dogs can have the impact on someone’s life that Jackson had on mine then Jackson’s impact will continue much farther and wider than I could ever have imagined on that day when I went to pick him up from the kennels.
 He threw up on me on the car ride back home.
 It was the best day of my life.

 My Current Dogs